Radio Gol

 “It’s a hard blow because we had different expectations based on what the team had been building in this final stretch of the first half of the season.
 We wanted to impose our game and take control of the match,” the coach admitted as he left the dressing room.

-He also detailed the chain of lapses that led to the only goal of the afternoon: “The play started from a set piece in our favor that we didn’t execute well.
+He also explained the chain of lapses that led to the only goal of the afternoon: “The play started from a set piece in our favor that we didn’t execute well.
 Then came a counterattack that seemed under control, the foul happened, and they took advantage of that set piece to score.”

-To close, the coach insisted that the great footballing challenge for the second half of the competition will be to eradicate the team’s inconsistency: “What hurts the most is not having been able to repeat what we did so well against Defensores de Belgrano.
+To close, the coach insisted that the big footballing challenge for the second half of the competition will be to eliminate the team’s inconsistency: “What hurts the most is not having been able to repeat what we did so well against Defensores de Belgrano.
 We were looking for that consistency and we didn’t achieve it.
 Now we have to grow stronger to compete better in the second part of the tournament,” he concluded.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.